Scientific Name

 Origin

-Crassula deceptor is native to Namibia and South Africa (Northern Cape).
+Crassula deceptor is native to Namibia and South Africa, specifically the Northern Cape province.

 Description

-Crassula deceptor is a dwarf columnar succulent with short erect branches and thick fleshy leaves tightly packed together in overlapping pairs along the branches.
-It can reach up to 6 inches (15 cm) in height.
-The leaves are grey-green, covered in white papillae, ovate-triangular, and can grow up to 0.8 inches (2 cm) long.
+Crassula deceptor is a dwarf, columnar succulent with short, erect branches and thick, fleshy leaves tightly packed in overlapping pairs along the branches.
+It can reach a height of up to 6 inches (15 cm).
+The leaves are grey-green, covered in white papillae, ovate-triangular, and can measure up to 0.8 inches (2 cm) long.

 The tiny flowers are cream-colored, fading to brown, and produced on a branched spike with loose cyme.